IllusionMods/KK_Plugins/README.md

 v2.4 Fixed demosaic not working sometimes<br/>
 v2.5 ConfigManager dropdown for GUID selection, fixed color matching bug in chara maker<br/>
 v2.6 Uncensors now change much more quickly without causing lag in the character maker.
 Random can be selected as an option for the default uncensor, any character with no uncensor selected will use a random one (Thanks @ManlyMarco).
 Uncensors can be exluded from random selection with a modification to the manifest.xml.<br/>
-v2.6.1 Fix for the new uncensor loading code breaking in low poly
+v2.6.1 Fix for the new uncensor loading code breaking in low poly<br/>
+v2.7 Names in ConfigManager instead of GUIDs, uncensor lists are ordered (Thanks @ManlyMarco), slightly faster uncensor switching<br/>
 </details>

 #### KK_Subtitles v1.1 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v23/KK_Subtitles.v1.1.zip)